elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/async-await.md

 Source: <https://javascript.info/async-await#error-handling>

-**Question: When we need to wait for multiple (array) promises, what can we wrap them into to ensure proper handling (resolve/reject)?**
+### When we need to wait for multiple (array) promises, what can we wrap them into to ensure proper handling (resolve/reject)?

 **Interview Answer:** When we need to wait for multiple (array) promises, we can wrap them in Promise.all and then await.
 In the case of an error, it propagates as usual, from the failed promise to Promise.all, and then becomes an exception that we can catch using try..catch around the call.